-- Paper backing
+- Paper Backing

-Carpeting is a prime example of a residential or commercial fixture, or something added to the structure itself, that can be damaged by mold in short speed.
+Carpeting is a prime example of a residential or commercial fixture or something added to the structure itself, that can be damaged by mold in short speed.

 Personal property maintained in home or business is also susceptible to damage as the result of mold infestation.
-Oftentimes, when an item of personal property becomes contaminated by mold, remediation and elimination of the infestation can prove to be highly challenging and in some cases impossible.
+Oftentimes, when an item of personal property becomes contaminated by mold, remediation, and elimination of the infestation can prove to be highly challenging and in some cases impossible.

 As noted a moment ago, HVAC systems can be damaged and rendered useless because of mold infestation.
-If mold establishes itself in an HVAC system, it can grow in location that is unreachable and cannot be eradicated, even with professional intervention.
+If mold establishes itself in an HVAC system, it can grow in a location that is unreachable and cannot be eradicated, even with professional intervention.
 Equally significant, when mold infests an HVAC system, mold spores will be blown throughout the home or business each time the system activates.

 Diminution in Comfort and Enjoyment of Property

 In addition to potential health risks and the prospect for property damage, the presence of mold negatively impacts your ability to fully enjoy your home or make comprehensive use of your business.
-Mold can directly impact the comfort level of a home of business.
+Mold can directly impact the comfort level of a home or business.

-For example, the presence of mold can be associated an unpleasant odor.
+For example, the presence of mold can be associated with an unpleasant odor.
 Constantly being forced to breath foul smelling air can have a profound impact on the overall comfort of your home and your ability to appropriately, fully enjoy your time in your residence.

 Signs of Mold Infestation

 Mold spores are ubiquitous.
 In other words, mold spores are in the air, on the surfaces of structures, and on items of personal property in significant numbers.
-There is a distinction between the presence of mold spores in the air and on surfaces and a full-blown mold growth.
+There is a distinction between the presence of mold spores in the air and on surfaces and full-blown mold growth.
 The fact that there exist mold spores in the air doesn’t automatically translate to mold growth.
 The environment at a particular location must be conducive to this type of growth.
 What this generally means is that a particular property must be damp in order to create an ideal environment that supports mold growth.

 There are a number of signs that your home or business may suffer from mold infestation.
 The most obvious sign is if you actually see what appear to be mold in the premises.
 What you need to bear in mind is that if you are able to see mold in your home or business, odds are strong that even more mold is growing in places at your premises that cannot readily be seen.
 Visible mold is very likely to be only the tip of the proverbial iceberg.

 Moisture or wet spots in your home or business can serve as red flags to the presence of mold growth at the premises.
-In addition, if you’ve experienced some type of water leakage in your home or business, of if you’re endured flooding at your property, the prospect for mold growth somewhere at the premises is relatively significant.
+In addition, if you’ve experienced some type of water leakage in your home or business, or if you’re endured flooding at your property, the prospect for mold growth somewhere at the premises is relatively significant.

-Do Not Disturb Mold without Proper Protection
+Do Not Disturb Mold Without Proper Protection

 In a moment, specific information is presented about hiring a mold remediation professional.
 If the mold infestation is particularly small or limited, or in advance of a mold cleanup professional arriving at your home or business, you need to bear some important facts in mind about disturbing a mold growth.
 In basic terms, you should not ever disturb mold growth without wearing proper personal protective equipment.
-If you do disturb mold without proper protecting, you run the very real risk of inhaling mold and mold spores, which can result in possible health issues.
+If you do disturb mold without proper protection, you run the very real risk of inhaling mold and mold spores, which can result in possible health issues.